scarlett-de/Zoomcamp_hw/project/README.md

 **BigQuery Loading**

-Same script loads data from GCS into BigQuery raw_dataset.ny_airbnb_raw table
+Same script loads data from GCS into BigQuery raw_dataset as ny_airbnb_raw table

 Table is partitioned by ingestion date (_PARTITIONTIME) for efficient time-based queries